rd-alliance-ddri/research-data-switchboard/README.md

 To install REST and ResearchData libraries, please execute (from a v1 folder)

 	$ mkdir jars
 	$ cd v1/src
 	$ cd Libraries/rest
 	$ mvn install
 	$ cd ../researchdata
 	$ mvn install
 	$ cd ../..

 Compiling and Running loaders
 ---

 There is three Loader projects, and they all need to be compiled and runned once from project folder.
-To do that, please execute:
+To do that, please execute (from a v1 folder):

-	$ cd v1
 	$ mkdir jars
 	$ cd Loaders/arc_loader
 	$ mvn package